DanielArturoAlejoAlvarez/everybody/README.md

-# Forever
+# Everybody

 ## Description

-Forever is an application interface created in Ruby for the implementation of a web service.
+Everybody is an application interface created in Ruby for the implementation of a web service.
 You can use a UI such as Postman or RestEasy to feed a Database.
 This Api is exclusive to develop a Blog.

 ## Installation